Plough Lane: History

 Wimbledon F.C. played its matches at the original Plough Lane stadium from 1912 until 1991.
 AFC Wimbledon's new stadium lies approximately 200 yards further east.
 After 1991 Wimbledon F.C. began a ground-share with Crystal Palace at Selhurst Park, with the intention of moving to a new all-seater stadium elsewhere at a later date due to the original Plough Lane stadium being considered unsuitable for conversion into a modern all-seater stadium.
-Numerous locations within and beyond the borders of Merton were considered for a possible new stadium, but none of these came to fruition, and in 2003 the original Wimbledon club relocated 70 miles north to Milton Keynes, being rebranded as Milton Keynes Dons the following year.
+Numerous locations within and beyond the borders of Merton were considered for a possible new stadium, but none of these came to fruition, and in 2003 the original Wimbledon club controversially relocated 70 miles north to Milton Keynes and rebranded as Milton Keynes Dons.

-In 2002 a phoenix club, AFC Wimbledon, was formed by a section of the club's supporters after the Football Association gave Wimbledon F.C. permission to move to Milton Keynes.
-In the meantime, AFC Wimbledon played at Kingsmeadow, at that time the home of Kingstonian.
+In 2002 a phoenix club, AFC Wimbledon, was formed by the club's supporters after the Football Association gave Wimbledon F.C. permission to move to Milton Keynes.
+For the initial eighteen years of its existence, AFC Wimbledon played at Kingsmeadow Stadium, in the neighbouring London borough of Kingston.

-Since its inception, AFC Wimbledon stated that one of its primary aims was to return to Merton, with a new stadium close to what it regards as its "spiritual home" of the original Plough Lane.
+Since its inception, AFC Wimbledon had stated that one of its primary aims was to return to Merton, with a new stadium close to what it regards as its "spiritual home" of the original Plough Lane.
 This aim formed the basis of a project to create a new purpose-built stadium on the site of the Wimbledon Greyhound Stadium, located approximately 200 yards from the original Plough Lane football stadium, where the original Wimbledon side played for 80 years.

 Plans to develop the greyhound stadium site as either a multi-purpose stadium or as a football stadium were publicised frequently by the club and the media prior to 2013.
 In 2013 AFC Wimbledon announced that discussions were underway with Merton Council over a joint bid for the greyhound stadium and the surrounding land, in cooperation with developer Galliard Homes, to build a new football stadium, 600 residential properties and a range of community facilities.